mintaechung/Nanomotor_Predictor_Generator/README.md

 Please contact Mintae Chung (mtjung71@gmail.com) for questions.

 ## License
-(I need to check)This project is covered under the Creative Common (CC BY NC) License.
+This project is covered under the Creative Common (CC BY NC) License.
 The data and code are available for non-commercial research purposes only with proper citation to the aforementioned manuscript.